boozallen/ads-final/README.md

 **(a)**

-At the start of the project we identified a single Product Owner who has sufficient authority over the project.
-He had the (1) ability to add or remove features.
+We identified a member of the team who played the role of Product Owner during the development of the prototype.
+This person had sufficient authority with the (1) ability to add or remove features.
 He attended all (2) release planning, (3) sprint planning and (4) demonstrations and made all final decisions about prioritizing the backlog.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Agile-Artifacts.md

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/User-Stories.md

+**(b)**

-(b) Our multidisciplinary team was composed of following 10 LCATs:
+Our multidisciplinary team was composed of following 10 LCATs:

 - 1) Category 1   - Product Manager
 - 2) Category 2   - Tech Architect